neos/doctools/TheDefinitiveGuide/PartII/Modeling.rst

-The concept of aggregates simplifies the overall model because all objects of an aggregate can be seen as a whole: on deleting a post, the framework also deletes all associated comments and tags because it knows that no direct references from outside the aggregate may exist.
+The concept of aggregates simplifies the overall model because all objects of an aggregate can be seen as a whole: on deleting a post, the framework also deletes all associated comments and tags because it knows that no direct references from outside the *aggregate boundary* may exist.

+Something to keep in mind is the opposite behavior the framework applies, when a repository for an object exists: any changes to it must be registered with that repository, as any persistence cascading of changes stops at aggregate boundaries.

 Enough for the modeling part.
 You'll surely want some more classes later but first let's get our hands dirty and start with the actual implementation!